danielaparker/jsoncons/doc/Examples.md

 <div id="G7"/>

-#### Decode and encode of a polymorphic type based on the presence of properties
+#### Serialize a polymorphic type based on the presence of properties

 This example uses the convenience macro `JSONCONS_GETTER_CTOR_TRAITS_DECL` to generate the `json_type_traits` boilerplate for the `HourlyEmployee` and `CommissionedEmployee`